dojo/docs/dijit/layout/TabContainer-examples.rst

 Bottom Tabs
 -----------
-Tabs at the bottom,with a strip
+Tabs at the bottom,with a strip.
+Note that left, right, and bottom tabs don't work in conjunction with doLayout=false.

 .. cv-compound::